RaspberryEqualsPi/LiichessDev/README.md

 ## License

 Liichess is licensed under the GPL3 license.
 Libwiigui also uses the GPL license and mbedtls, which is included, uses a dual Apache or GPL-2.0-or-later license.
 CURL uses the curl license, which is included seperately.
+Rapidjson uses the MIT license, which is also included seperately.

 ## Installation